 The community outreach effort, is bringing government, industry and community interests together to engage in productive dialogue about the benefits – jobs and revenue – and concerns – noise, odor and equipment appearance — that emerge in municipalities that host shellfish aquaculture activities.
 An educational series, including talks from historians, ecologists, legal experts, as well as field trips to local shellfish farms are all part of the program.

-Payments by check are to be made payable to “Roger Williams University” and may be given to Dale or Rob in class or mailed to:
+Payments by check are to be made payable to “Roger Williams University” and may be given to Rob in class or mailed to:

 Roger Williams University